Sonia Kéfi

 Email: sonia.kefi (at) umontpellier.fr

-In an era of global change, my research aims at understanding how ecosystems persist and change under pressures from changing climate and land use.
+My research aims at understanding how ecosystems persist and change under pressures from changing climate and land use.
 What makes ecosystems resilient to changes and what makes them fragile?

 I combine mathematical modeling and data analysis to investigate the role of ecological interactions (in particular facilitation) in stabilizing and destabilizing ecosystems, but also to develop indicators of resilience that could warn us of approaching ecosystem shifts.